Welcome to the website of the Research Group on Human Capital of UQAM’s School of Management (ESG UQAM).

 The main objective of the Research Group on Human Capital (Groupe de recherche sur le capital humain) is to contribute to the economics research on all aspects of human capital, using mainly a microeconometric approach based on survey microdata representative of the population or on administrative data.
 The Group’s research themes include notably education, labor and well-being, and concern above all children, youth and families.
 One of the priorities of the Research Group on Human Capital is to study the effects of public policies on human capital and its development broadly speaking, as well as on inequalities.

-The workshop will take place at the University of Quebec in Montreal, building Président-Kennedy, 201 Président-Kennedy Avenue (Place-des-Arts metro station), room PK-1140, from 8:55 AM to 5:00 PM.
+The atelier will take place at the University of Québec in Montréal, pavillon Président-Kennedy, 201, avenue du Président-Kennedy (métro Place-des-Arts), room PK-1140, from 9 AM to 4 PM.